jarekratajski/etaWs/presentation/reveal/src/lconf/lconf_part1.md

 `etalas` is like `cabal`

-exercise - compile all examples with just ghc and or cabal
+optional exercise - compile all examples with just ghc and/or cabal